leswright1977/Giftwrap-3.0/README.md

 # Giftwrap-3.0

+24/02/2022
+Added in function getContact(objectID)
+This returns the items the Object is currently touching.

 What is it??
 Giftwrap is a thin wrapper or API for Box2D and CSS, to allow new programmers to produce a web game with minimal coding skills using JavaScript.